When is the best time to take the tour?

 Will we be back on time?

 We never know exactly what we’ll find on our excursions so we do sometimes return a few minutes late.
 If you have to be back exactly on time, to catch a ferry, a plane or a bus, please let us know at the start of the trip and we’ll make sure to dock on schedule.
-If you are joinining our 3-hour minimum tour which departs promptly at 12:30pm and you’re catching the Northlink ferry south departing at 5:30pm, then not a problem as we will have you back in plenty of time to catch the ferry.
+If you are joining our Supreme 3-hour minimum tour at 12:15pm and you’re catching the Northlink ferry south departing at 5:30pm, then not a problem as we will have you back in plenty of time to catch the ferry.

 Will it be cold and wet out there?